ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Introduction

+In general, tasks focused on understanding human behaviour have been extensively studied thanks to the availability of public datasets that consider multiple domains~\cite{Grauman2022Ego4DAT, Hands_in_contact_Shan20, EgoProceLECCV2022, Liu_2022_CVPR} or specific ones, such as kitchens~\cite{damen2018epickitchen, lu2021egocentric, zhukov2019crosstask}, daily life~\cite{Pirsiavash2012DetectingAO, Lee_UTE_2012}, and industrial-like scenarios~\cite{sener2022assembly101,ragusa2023meccano}.
+However, since data acquisition in a real industrial scenario is challenging due to privacy issues, safety and industrial secret protection, the datasets available to date do not reflect real industrial environments, considering proxy activities such as employing toy models made of textureless parts~\cite{ragusa2023meccano, sener2022assembly101}.

-To overcome these limitations, we present ENIGMA-51, a new egocentric dataset composed of 51 videos acquired in an industrial laboratory.
-The dataset was acquired by 19 subjects who wore a Microsoft HoloLens 2~\cite{Holo2} device and followed audio instructions provided by the device to complete a repairing procedure on electrical boards.
-The subjects interact with industrial tools such as an electric screwdriver and pliers, as well as with electronic instruments such as a power supply and an oscilloscope while executing the steps to complete the procedure.
-ENIGMA-51 has been annotated with a rich set of annotations which allows to study large variety of tasks, especially tasks related to human-object interactions.
-For each sequence, we provide temporally synchronized instructions, identifying hand-object interactions annotated with a verb and the interacted object.
-We also spatially labelled the objects, and the hands of participants with bounding boxes.
+Considering what stated above, to enable research in this field, we present ENIGMA-51, a new dataset composed of 51 egocentric videos acquired in an industrial environment which simulates a real industrial laboratory.
+The dataset was acquired by 19 subjects who wore a Microsoft HoloLens 2~\cite{Holo2} headset and followed audio and AR instructions provided by the device to complete repairing procedures on electrical boards.
+The subjects interact with industrial tools such as an electric screwdriver and pliers, as well as with electronic instruments such as a power supply and an oscilloscope while executing the steps to complete a specific procedure.

+Apart the current interactions, we annotated which objects and hands will be involved in future interactions, as well as the time to contact (TTC) to indicate when the future interaction will start.
+This allows us to explore the task of predicting the future human-object interactions considering the industrial domain.
+Textual instructions used for the data acquisition, also allow to study tasks which focus on the knowledge extraction of intents and entities from the text while users are interacting with the objects.
+In the industrial domain these tasks have not been explored due to the lack of public egocentric datasets explicitly annotated with intents and entities.